- Address: Wuhan

 Wuhan Three Towns

 Wuhan Three Towns Football Club use the Wuhan Sports Centre Stadium for home matches.
 The club was founded in 2013 under a different name.
 On 3 June 2022, Wuhan Three Towns FC played their first-ever Chinese Super League game.
 They won the game after Wallace Fortuna dos Santos, Davidson da Luz Pereira, Xu Haoyang and Sang Yifei all scored once.
 Wuhan Three Towns also won their second CSL match.
 They won the match against Guangzhou FC, the first Chinese football club in the FIFA Club World Cup, 6-0.
-The third Chinese top-flight football league game of Wuhan Three Towns ended in a 1-1 draw.
+The third Chinese top-flight football league game for Wuhan Three Towns ended in a 1-1 draw.